anHALytics/anHALytics-documentation/Install.md

 #### Build all the indexes

-For building all the indexes required by the different freontend applications using all the existing loaded documents, use the following command:
+For building all the indexes required by the different frontend applications, use the following command:

-    >java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexAll
+    > java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexAll

 For indexing only the data corresponding on a daily basis:

-    >java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexDaily
+    > java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexDaily

 The following commands make possible to index separately only certain type of data.

 #### Indexing TEI

-First, the working TEI documents have to be indexed, ``anhalytics-index/`` is a module made to index data:
+In the indexing process, the working TEI documents have to be indexed first:

-    >java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexTEI
+    > java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexTEI

 #### Indexing annotations

-For indexing the annotations, in the main directory of the sub-project ``anhalytics-index/``:
+For indexing then the annotations, in the main directory of the sub-project ``anhalytics-index/`` use:

-    >java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexAnnotations
+    > java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexAnnotations

 #### Indexing the Knowledge Base

-For indexing the content of the Knowlkedge Base, in the main directory of the sub-project ``anhalytics-index/``:
+Third, for indexing the content of the Knowlkedge Base, in the main directory of the sub-project ``anhalytics-index/``:

-    >java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexKB
+    > java -Xmx2048m -jar target/anhalytics-index-<current version>.one-jar.jar -exe indexKB

 ### 5. Test